zulip/zulip/templates/zerver/help/include/create-bot-construct-url-indented.md

     {!webhook-url.md!}

-    Modify the parameters of the URL above, where `api_key` is the API key of your Zulip bot, and `stream` is the URL-encoded stream name you want the notifications sent to.
+    Modify the parameters of the URL above, where `api_key` is the API key of your Zulip bot, and `stream` is the [URL-encoded](https://www.urlencoder.org/) stream name you want the notifications sent to.
 If you do not specify a `stream`, the bot will send notifications via PMs to the creator of the bot.

     If you'd like this integration to always send to the topic `your topic`, just add `&topic=your%20topic` to the end of the URL.

+    To URL-encode the stream name or topic name, copy & paste it in [URL-encoder](https://www.urlencoder.org/).
+Click on **ENCODE** and
+    copy & paste the result in the URL.